Traeger-GmbH/codabix-docker/README.md

-# CoDaBix Docker
+# Codabix Docker

-This is the repository containing CoDaBix Docker images.
+This is the repository containing Codabix Docker images.

 ## Running the latest version